 The applicant for a graduate program must have earned a bachelor’s degree or higher in an institution accredited by one of the six recognized regional accrediting associations.
 The six associations are Middle States Association of Colleges and Schools, North Central Association of Colleges and Schools, New England Association of Schools and Colleges, Northwest Association of Schools and Colleges, Southern Association of Colleges and Schools and Western Association of Schools and Colleges.
 Foreign institutions which may not be formally accredited by United States accrediting agencies must be recognized by the Ministry of Education in the country where the institution is located as maintaining high academic standards, and authorized to grant degrees by the Ministry of Education or appropriate government agency in the country where the institution is located.
 Credit earned prior to an institution receiving regional accreditation/recognition is not accepted for admission or transfer.

 For graduate admission, applicants with international credentials must have earned a baccalaureate degree comparable to a 4-year baccalaureate degree in the United States.
 Admission to the university does not guarantee a student admission to a graduate program.
 The appropriate graduate school will determine whether or not the applicant is qualified for admission into the graduate program.

 A student transferring from another graduate school must have at least a 3.0 (A=4.0) grade point average on all graduate work attempted

 Admission to the Master of Arts-Psychology program is restricted to the Fall semester only.
-It is the responsibility of the applicant to furnish all necessary documentation for Fall admission to the Admissions office by February 15 for priority consideration or June 15 for consideration of remaining seats.
+It is the responsibility of the applicant to furnish all necessary documentation for Fall admission to the School of Arts & Sciences by February 15 for priority consideration or June 15 for consideration of remaining seats.